 - Turn off heat and allow to cool 15 minutes.

-- Remove the jar from the pan and strain out the glycerine mixture into a clean jar, removing the plant matter and composting.
+- Remove the jar from the pan.
+Then, strain out the glycerine mixture into a clean jar, removing the plant matter.

-- Seal your jar and label it with the ingredients and date.
-This can be stored in the cupboard for several years.
+- Seal your jar, and label it with the ingredients and date.
+Glycerite can be stored in the cupboard for several years.

-A normal adult dosage is 1/2 teaspoon 4-5 times a day.
-For children over the age of 2, use 1/4 teaspoon 2-3 times a day.
+A normal adult dosage is 1/2 teaspoon, 4-5 times daily.
+For children over the age of 2, use 1/4 teaspoon, 2-3 times daily.